 A health maintenance organization (HMO) plan offers a full range of services provided or authorized by your primary care physician (PCP) or by an in-network specialist.
 You may only receive benefits for medical services and supplies received from a network provider, except in a true emergency.
 However, you do not have to meet a deductible before the plan pays benefits.

-MCPS offers traditional fee-for-service indemnity plan options, administered by CareFirst and Cigna, for current plan participants and retirees who move out of the local service area.
-The plans both have a Preferred Provider Option (PPO) feature that allows retirees to receive discounts when they seek care from a participating provider.
-The benefits are similar to those provided under the out-of-network feature of the Closed POS plan.
+MCPS offers traditional fee-for-service indemnity plan options, administered by CareFirst, for current plan participants and retirees who move out of the local service area.
+The plan has a Preferred Provider Option (PPO) feature that allows retirees to receive discounts when they seek care from a participating provider.